There are several ways to know which version of Matomo (Piwik) you are using:

 I would like to test early beta and RC releases, how do I enable automatic updates to use these development versions?

-To update to the latest beta (or release candidate) version, go to Administration, then click on the “Check for updates” box in the top right of the screen.
+Then you can easily update to the latest beta version (or release candidate): go to Administration, then click on the “Check for updates” box in the top right of the screen.
 In this box, click “Check for updates”.
 If a new beta is available, the “About Matomo” box will turn orange.
-You can then update Matomo (Piwik) in one click.
+You can then update Matomo in one click.

 We do only release beta versions that are supposed to be stable (when our thousands of automated tests were successful), but please note that beta versions have a risk of containing bugs (which in some very rare cases could lead to data loss).
 If you find and report a bug in a beta version, we will aim to fix it as quickly as possible.